Sopheanith3/CodePath-Web102/week4-project4/README.md

 ## Notes

-This app is really challenging and its my second time working with the API and I think its going good for me.
-The thing that I went through is the CSS grid I need to place it well and more organized.
-I think the rest is fine I understood of how the API documentation work well and I also make seperate class for example like header, card, ban section and previous discover.
+This app presented a significant challenge, marking my second experience working with APIs, but I'm pleased with the progress I've made.
+The most difficult aspect was implementing CSS grid layouts to ensure everything was well-positioned and organized throughout the interface.
+Despite these challenges, I successfully understood the API documentation and properly implemented its functionality.
+I took a structured approach to component architecture by creating separate, modular classes for distinct UI elements including the header, content cards, ban list section, and previously discovered items.
+This organization helped maintain clean code separation and made the development process more manageable.
+The resulting application successfully allows users to discover random cat breeds and filter their preferences through the ban list functionality as required.

 ## License